jkeychan/ResumeCV/README.md

 ## Installation and Setup Instructions

+1. You may need to run an older version of [react-parallax-tilt](https://www.npmjs.com/package/react-parallax-tilt):
+`npm install react-parallax-tilt@1.7.1`
-1. In the project directory and to test: `npm run start`
+2. In the project directory and to test: `npm run start`

 This will execute the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.